A Month of Facebook Post Ideas for a Kick Ass Page

 What does this look like for your business?
 Is it a gnarly tree that is now beautifully pruned?
 Is it an unkempt yard that now has snazzy lawn stripes?
 Is it a mess of pipes replaced with an organized system?
 Grimy windows that are now sparkling?

-Put together a before and after photo, or just show off the after, add a sentence providing context about what services you performed and you’re good to go!
+Post a before and after photo to your business Facebook page, or just show off the after, add a sentence providing context about what services you performed.
 Here’s a great example from Kirk’s Lawn Care on their Facebook page.

 Pro tip: Use PicMonkey’s overlay feature (the butterfly icon) to layer an ‘after’ photo on one half of a ‘before’ photo, or download one of the many free photo collage apps on your smartphone for even easier formatting.